Iasa-Global/btabok/pages/competency_model/collaboration_and_negotiation.md

 | :-: | :-: |
 | **CITA- Foundation** | -   The Learner will be able to list the different kinds of stakeholders
 | **CITA -- Associate** | -   The Learner will be able to list the needs of different kinds of stakeholders
-| **CITA -- Specialist** | -   The Learner will be able to identify the contributions that each stakeholder can bring to the project
+| **CITA -- Professional** | -   The Learner will be able to identify the contributions that each stakeholder can bring to the project
-| **CITA -- Professional** | -   The Learner will be able to identify means to engage the stakeholder positively
+| **CITA -- Distinguished** | -   The Learner will be able to identify means to engage the stakeholder positively
 | | -   The Learner will be able to estimate the impact of the stakeholder's personality on the collaboration

 ## Effective Communication